Learn about many of the available medications in our database.

 Worsening of anemia: Severe and sudden tiredness and shortness of breath could be a sign of severe anemia.
 People who develop these symptoms should see their doctor as soon as possible.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if epoetin alfa passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 1 month of age.
 Epoetin alfa has been shown to be safe for children over the age of 1 month who need dialysis to treat chronic renal failure.